timothee-haudebourg/source-span/README.md

 # Source Span

-This crates provides utilities to locate characters and ranges (span) of characters in a source file.
+This crate provides utilities to locate characters and ranges (span) of characters in a source file.

 It also provides ways to print fragments of the source file with span informations, hints, errors, warning and notes, just like the `rustc` compiler.

+I'm not really sure yet what is the best way to describe this crate (in terms of keywords, categories, short description and so on).
+If you have betters ideas, feel free to contact me.

 ## License